legoadk/cwop-particle/readme.md

 This library was created to facilitate sending weather data in the correct APRS packet format to CWOP.

-This is meant to be a supplement to your own weather-gathering firware, and makes no attempt to actually gather any data - you must provide it!
+This is meant to be a supplement to your own weather-gathering firmware, and makes no attempt to actually gather any data - you must provide it!

 Please note that in order to send data and have it be used by CWOP, you must register for an ID here: [CWOP Sign-Up][1]